skyred/wcr/README.md

 Extensibility via Plugins is in progress.

+### Componentized Pages (CoPage)

-### Non-refresh Navigation with Componentized Blocks
+Non-refresh Navigation with Componentized Blocks.

+Somewhat equivalent to RefreshLess + BigPipe.

 See [Documentation](.docs/AjaxNavigation.md)